 See an example from BBVA below.

-As you can see, personalization often draws on an emotional connection, especially in the pensions and retirement field.
+As you can see, personalisation often draws on an emotional connection, especially in the pensions and retirement field.
 But clarity is just as important.
 Video is an effective tool here since it adds a human touch but also presents information in an easy-to-digest format.

 Take the video below by Standard Life as another example.